Jeremiah O'Donovan Rossa: Early life

+Arrest and imprisonment

 In December 1858, he was arrested and jailed without trial until July 1859.
 In 1863 he became the business manager of James Stephens' newspaper, The Irish People which was raided and suppressed in September 1865.
-As part of the raid, Rossa was arrested and held at Richmond Bridewell prison to await trial by Special Commission on charges of treason felony.
+As part of the raid, Rossa was arrested and held at Richmond Bridewell prison to await trial by the Special Commission on charges of treason felony.
 Fanny Parnell, co-founder of the Ladies' Land League with her sister Anna Parnell attended the trial which was thought to have influenced her thinking.
 He was sentenced to penal servitude for life due to his previous convictions.
 He served his time in Pentonville, Portland, Millbank and Chatham prisons in England.

 Rossa was a defiant prisoner, manacled for 35 straight days for throwing a chamber pot at the prison's warden and thrown into solitary confinement on a bread-and-water diet for three days for refusing to take off his cap in front of the prison's doctor.
-For most of his time in prison Rossa was denied the right to correspond with his associates in the outside world because of his violation of prison rules.
+For most of his time in prison Rossa was denied the right to correspond with his associates in the outside world because he violated prison rules.

 In an 1869 by-election, he was returned to the British House of Commons for the Tipperary constituency, in which he defeated the Liberal Catholic Denis Caulfield Heron by 1054 to 898 votes.
 The election was declared invalid because Rossa was an imprisoned felon.

 Life in the United States

-After giving an understanding that he would not return to Ireland, in effect his exile, O'Donovan Rossa was released as part of the Fenian Amnesty of 1870.
+After giving an understanding that he would not return to Ireland, in effect his exile, Rossa was released as part of the Fenian Amnesty of 1870.
 Boarding the ship SS Cuba, he left for the United States with his friend John Devoy and three other exiles.
 Together they were dubbed "The Cuba Five".

-O'Donovan Rossa took up residence in New York City, where he joined Clan na Gael and the Fenian Brotherhood.
-Rossa additionally established his own newspaper dedicated to the cause of Irish national liberation from British rule, The United Irishman.
-In it Rossa advocated the terroristic use of dynamite bombs as a means of overthrowing the British occupation.
+Rossa took up residence in New York City, where he joined Clan na Gael and the Fenian Brotherhood.
+Rossa additionally established his own newspaper dedicated to the cause of Irish independence from British rule, The United Irishman.
+In it Rossa advocated the use of explosives such as dynamite as a means of overthrowing British rule in Ireland.
 His paper was used to raise a so-called "resources for civilisation fund," presumably for the purchase of dynamite and other armaments for the Irish struggle.

+Dynamite campaign

-Rossa organised the first ever bombings by Irish republicans of English cities in what was called the "dynamite campaign".
-The campaign lasted through the 1880s and made him infamous in Britain.
+Rossa allegedly organised the first ever bombings by Irish republicans of English and Scottish cities as part of the Fenian dynamite campaign.
+The campaign lasted through the 1880s and made him infamous in Great Britain.
 The British government demanded his extradition from America, but without success.
 Rossa later justified his revolutionary activities in the following manner;